iluvdata/liebherr/README.md

 ![GitHub Release](https://img.shields.io/github/v/release/iluvdata/liebherr)
 ![Dynamic JSON Badge](https://img.shields.io/badge/dynamic/json?url=https%3A%2F%2Fraw.githubusercontent.com%2Filuvdata%2Fliebherr%2Frefs%2Fheads%2Fmain%2Fcustom_components%2Fliebherr%2Fmanifest.json&query=%24.version&prefix=v&label=dev-version&labelColor=orange)

-This is a *unofficial* custom integration for Home Assistant that allows you to connect and control Liebherr smart devices via the Liebherr HomeAPI.
+This is an *unofficial* custom integration for Home Assistant that allows you to connect and control Liebherr smart devices via the Liebherr SmartHomeAPI.

 ## Acknowledgement
 This is a rewrite of the great [custom intergration](https://github.com/bhuebschen/liebherr) orginally maintained by @bhuebschen from a fork created by @skatsavos.
-The original intergration stopped work in Oct 2025 and the orginal maintainer did not appear to be maintaining the project.
+The original intergration stopped working in Oct 2025 and the orginal maintainer did not appear to be maintaining the project.

 > [!Warning]
 > This is nearly a complete rewrite to the orginal integration.
 As such there is not a suitable upgrade path.
 I'd suggest starting deleting the prior liebherr entry and HACS respository from your Homeassistant **before** proceeding with installation below.